JFloresTech/PowerBI/README.md

 <h3>Step 2 - Create an Azure AD security group</h3>
 Your service principal doesn't have access to any of your Power BI content and APIs.
 To give the service principal access, create a security group in Azure AD, and add the service principal you created to that security group.

-Creating an Azure AD security group in the Microsoft Azure portal See the create a basic group and add members using Azure AD article for the steps.

-Creating an Azure AD security group using a script
+Creating an Azure AD security group using a PowerShell script
 <pre><code>
 # Microsoft.Graph is very large so its better to only install the modules needed
 Import-Module Microsoft.Graph.Application